Let's do it together Let's do it together

 Maximise growing space with pots

 Pots and planters are ideal if you have a courtyard or balcony that doesn’t have any growing space, and they’ll immediately bring colourful life to your outdoor area.
 For ultimate impact, choose a variety of coloured pots that have different shapes and sizes to add even more texture.
 Throw in some pretty garden accessories and you’ll have an area full of personality.
-Use a mixture of garden plants, herbs, bright blooms and veg to amplify the effect.
+Use a mixture of garden plants like herbs, bright blooms and veg to amplify the effect.

 Raise it up with beds